microsoft/vscode-docs/blogs/2016/02/01/introducing_insiders_build.md

 [Download the Insiders build](/insiders) today!
 Again, you only need to install it once and it will update itself when we push new builds each month.

-Note: If you have been an “Insider”, you will need to manually download this new drop to keep testing the latest and greatest of VS Code.
+Note: If you have been an "Insider", you will need to manually download this new drop to keep testing the latest and greatest of VS Code.
 Your current build will upgrade to the latest stable release when we ship at the end of the month.

 Chris Dias